Editorial and Photo Guidelines

 All manuscripts must be submitted on CD, DVD, or a memory stick.
 Microsoft Word files are preferred.
 Please include a hard copy of the article.
 Finished articles should not be submitted via e-mail unless specifically requested in that format by the editor.
 (It's OK to send queries via e-mail.)
 Please, also, do not e-mail photos unless specifically requested; large numbers of photos overwhelm our e-mail server and will get your submission routed to the "delete" folder.
 We will not review any simultaneous submissions or stories that have been previously published elsewhere.
 Please keep a copy of your article and digital photos as we do not return ANY unsolicited materials.

 Photographic support is extremely important.
-Every article submission must be accompanied by at least ten different high-resolution digital images.
+Every feature article submission must be accompanied by at least ten different high-resolution digital images.
 There should be a good variety of images, including action shots of hunters glassing and hiking, photos of the camp and terrain, and a “trophy shot.”
 Photos of hunters posing with their trophies should be tasteful, respectful (please don’t sit on the animal), free of blood, and show the animal to best advantage.
 Please do not send slides, black-and-white photos, or color prints.
 Digital photos must a resolution of 300 dpi at 8x10 inches in size, taken with a camera of not less than 6 megapixels.
 We accept JPG, TIF, EPS, and RAW images.
 Please do not process or sharpen your photos using Photoshop or other image-processing software.

 Include a photo release form for all recognizable people pictured in your photographs (other than family members or guides), and submit clear captions for each photograph that include: names of people depicted, location, date, activity, and relevance to the story subject.